Namecard-ai/obsidian-agentmode-plugin/README.md

 ## How to Use the Plugin

 1. **Login to Agentmode Account**
-   - Click the plugin icon (Open Agentmode Chat) in the ribbon
+   - Click the plugin icon (Open Chat) in the ribbon
    - If not logged in, you'll be guided through the login process
    - Create an account or login with existing credentials
    - New users get 7-day free PRO trial